superlinked/superlinked/docs/reference/dsl/space/categorical_similarity_space.md

             categories will be similar to other category_inputs not in categories.
 Note that the same category_inputs not in categories will not be similar to each other either.
     Raises:
-        InvalidSchemaException: If a schema object does not have a corresponding node in the similarity space.
+        InvalidInputException: If a schema object does not have a corresponding node in the similarity space.

     Initializes a new instance of the CategoricalSimilaritySpace.